envs-net/help/docs/help.md

 ### default byobu-session
 familiar with tmux, continue as normal, but with ctrl-a instead of ctrl-b<br>
-if you don't want to this happen by default when you log in, run byobu-disable.<br>
+if you don't want to this happen by default when you log in, run `byobu-disable`.<br>

 `man byobu` for more info.